Breeze/breeze-client/README.md

 Api is almost identical to the original but small changes are noted below:

  - Breeze no longer depends upon Q.js.
 But it does depend on a ES6 promise implementation. i.e. the existence of a global `Promise` object.
 The `setQ` function is now a no-op.
+ - The names of the enum values no longer have "Symbol" at the end.
+E.g. `EntityStateSymbol` is now `EntityState`.
  - The names of the adapter files have changed.
 E.g. `breeze.dataService.webApi` is now `adapter-data-service-webapi.umd`.

- - The names of the enum values no longer have "Symbol" at the end.
-E.g. `EntityStateSymbol` is now `EntityState`.
+If you have this:

+    import 'breeze-client/breeze.dataService.webApi';
+    import 'breeze-client/breeze.modelLibrary.backingStore';
+    import 'breeze-client/breeze.uriBuilder.odata';

+Replace it with this:

+    import 'breeze-client/adapters/adapter-data-service-webapi.umd';
+    import 'breeze-client/adapters/adapter-model-library-backing-store.umd';
+    import 'breeze-client/adapters/adapter-uri-builder-odata.umd';

 ## Compile Notes
 In general we have avoided using null parameters in favor of undefined parameters thoughout the API.
 This means that signatures will look like